VT-EGIS/vt-campus-map/README.md

 Setup Instructions
 ------------------
-1. Clone this repository into the place where your webserver can pick it up and serve it.
+1. Clone this repository (along with the submodules) into the place where your webserver can pick it up and serve it.
    For example, put it in `/var/www` for apache to detect it.
-   `git clone git@github.com:VT-EGIS/vt-campus-map`
+   `git clone --recursive git@github.com:VT-EGIS/vt-campus-map`
 2. Open http://your-domain-name/vt-campus-map in your web browser.

 **Note** : If you can not clone into your web server directly, and you have to